Ianncito/Mixster/README.md

 <h1>Getting Started with Create React App</h1>
 This project was bootstrapped with Create React App.

+<h2>Using npm install</h2>
+When working with a web application built with React that you've downloaded from GitHub, you may need to use the npm install command.
+This command is used to install the project's dependencies, including the dependencies required for React.

+<h4>To get started, follow these steps:</h4>

+1. Make sure you have Node.js installed on your machine.
+Node.js comes with npm (Node Package Manager) by default.

+2. Open a terminal or command prompt and navigate to the root directory of the downloaded project.

+3. Run the following command:
+`npm install`
+This will read the package.json file in the project, which lists all the dependencies needed for the project to run. npm install will then download and install those dependencies in a directory called node_modules.

+4. Once the installation is complete, you should see the node_modules directory in your project's root directory.

 <h2>Available Scripts</h2>
 <h3>In the project directory, you can run:</h3>